Benchmark

 Bespoke models are crafted to address specific operational demands.
 Unlike static models, they require adaptive retraining to remain effective as business conditions evolve.

 Transfer learning accelerates initial development but must be managed carefully to maintain a balance between inherited and new data.
 Pilot testing is key to refining models before large-scale deployment.
-Fine-tuning based on seasonal trends has shown promise in improving the accuracy of retail demand forecasts.
+Fine-Tuning OpenAI GPT Models based on seasonal trends has shown promise in improving the accuracy of retail demand forecasts.

 These models are ideal for complex, high-value environments that require precision and flexibility.